ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 Often we are interested in extracting values from geospatial data for specific places around the world.
 Here, our question was about changes in forest cover in national parks, so to answer that, we need to calculate how much forest cover change has occurred in just our chosen national parks, not the whole world.

-The first step is to create a filtered variable that contains our areas of interest - here we will filter our original `parks` variable that includes all the protected areas in the world, down to just four protected areas.
+The first step is to create a filtered variable that contains our areas of interest.
+Here, we will filter our original `parks` variable that includes all the protected areas in the world, down to just four protected areas.
 We will use `ee.Filter.or()` to add multiple filtering conditions.

 ```javascript
 // Create a variable that has the polygons for just a few